Man jailed for sexually exploiting 12-year-old girl

 She would stay with either her maternal grandmother or paternal grandfather, and began spending more time at her best friend's flat in 2014, when she was in Primary 5.

-The girl grew closer to the accused's family and chatted with him regularly over Facebook.
+The girl grew closer to the accused's family and chatted with him regularly on Facebook.

 The pair began developing feelings for each other, said Deputy Public Prosecutor Angela Ang.